How alpha blockers lower a high blood pressure

 On average, an alpha blocker reduces systolic blood pressure (your upper reading) by 8 mmHg when used alone.
 They are often reserved for people who do not tolerate other classes of drug.

 They can cause a rapid fall in blood pressure so treatment is started at a low dose which is increased as necessary.

-Some alpha-blockers boost alcohol absorption, so check the enclosed Patient Information Leaflet to see if you are advised to avoid alcohol during treatment.
+Some alpha-blockers boost alcohol absorption, so check the Patient Information Leaflet provided with your medicine to see if you are advised to avoid alcohol during treatment.

 If your blood pressure is raised, self-monitoring is key to maintaining good control.

 Click here for advice on choosing a blood pressure monitor to use at home.

 Image credit: sandro pavlov/shutterstock